Electric outboard VS Petrol outboard motor

 Choosing a battery for an electric outboard motor

 There are essential nuances in choosing a battery.
-First, electric motors usually have a built-in battery, but most of them require an external battery.
-Such boat electric motors are rated for 12 V or 24 voltage battery power as standard.
+First, electric motors usually have a built-in battery, but most require an external battery.
+Such boat electric motors are rated for 12 V or 24 voltage battery power as a standard.
 For 24V, you can use two 12V batteries (but it’s still more troublesome and more expensive).
 The second nuance is fundamentally essential.

 As you know, there are starting and traction batteries.
 It is better for a boat with an electric motor to use a deep discharge “boat” traction battery.
 Traction batteries are designed to provide an engine with the current for a sufficiently long period.
 At the same time, they give a relatively small current and do not require immediate recharging.
 When fully discharged (“deep”), they can wait 2-3 weeks to recharge.
 Moreover, they are charged with virtually no loss of original capacity and have longer battery life.

 Starter motor batteries (for example, conventional car batteries) are designed to start the gas engines.
 They are capable of delivering a relatively strong current for a short time.
 But they are not intended to provide current for a long time, and deep discharge is critical for them.
 After deep discharge, starting motor batteries require virtually immediate charging (a delay of even a few days is deadly).
-Moreover, deeply discharged starting batteries, even if recharging immediately, lose on average 20% of their capacity.
+Moreover, even if recharging immediately, deeply discharged starting batteries lose on average 20% of their capacity.

 Disadvantages and recommendations

 True, such a recommendation is popular: you can use the starter battery, but with a significantly larger capacity than the energy consumption expected when using the boat.
 For example, if the “estimated” need is 100 A, then use the battery of 200 A / h.
-It will be discharged not so “deeply,” and it will be possible to recharge it without a significant loss of capacity.
+It will be discharged not so “deeply,” and it will be possible to recharge without significant loss of capacity.
 But it doesn’t extend the life of the starter battery enough to feel the financial gain.